MSRConnections/Azure-training-course/Content/Bots (Draft)/Microsoft Bot Framework HOL.md

     _Ending a bot debugging session_

-It’s just that easy to debug and step through code written with the Microsoft Bot Framework.
+It is just that easy to debug and step through code written with the Microsoft Bot Framework.
 At this point you have a fully functioning bot and you’re ready to publish it to your Azure Web App for use within third party applications, like Skype.

 <a name="Exercise6"></a>
 ## Exercise 6: Publish and test your bot ##